krystiandennis/dsc-capstone-project-v2-online-ds-ft-071519/README.md

 The website has 28,425,726 listings in 148,470 destinations in 228 countries and territories worldwide.
 Each day more than 1,550,000 room nights are reserved on the website.
 The site is available in 43 languages.
 Its slogan is "Homes, houses and everything in between", although in commercials it is "Booking.com: Booking.yeah".

 ## Approach
-This project conducted using the OSEMN model.
+This project conducted using the AOSEMN model.
+**Abstract** - a self-contained, short, and powerful statement that describes a larger work.
 **Obtain** - obtain the data needed from available data sources.
 **Scrub** - clean up and filter data.
 **Explore** - Find patterns in your data through visualizations and charts.
 Extract features by using statistics to identify and test                 significant variables